LuxCoreRender/LuxCoreDeps/README.md

 Dependency build is also triggered by `push` events.

-## Exposing dependencies to LuxCore
+## Publishing dependencies to LuxCore

 _(For admin only - requires special rights on repo)_